davidmcclure/hilt-2016/course/neatline.md

 First up we'll install MAMP, a free piece of software that automates the process of running a development "LAMP stack" (Linux, Apache, MySQL, PHP) server on your computer.
 There's a "pro" version that you have to pay money for, but the free version works just fine.

-1. Go to http://mamp.info/ and click on the "Download" links.
+1. Go to http://mamp.info/ and click on the **Download** link and download the version for your operating system.

+---

+**MAC**

 1. When the file finishes downloading, run the .pkg file, which will open up a regular Mac installer program.
 Click through the steps to install the package.

 1. Once MAMP is installed, you'll have a new folder in your `Applications` directory called `MAMP`.
 Open up that folder, and you'll see a listing for `MAMP`, which is the actual program that manages the server.
+Double-click on that to launch the configuration utility.

+**WINDOWS**

+1. Run the MAMP installer.

+1. Search for "mamp," and run the **MAMP** application.

+---

-Double-click on that to launch the configuration utility, and then click on **Start Servers** to spin up the server.
+1. Click on **Start Servers** to spin up the server.
+If you get a warning prompt (Windows), click **Allow Access**.

 ## Install Omeka